Jennifer Lopez, Alex Rodriguez Pack On The PDA On Board A Golf Cart

 — Jesuit Tampa (@JesuitTampaFL) March 18, 2017

-A-Rod and J-Lo’s affiliation with New York is just one of the many things the newly-minted couple have in common.
+A-Rod and J-Lo’s affiliation with New York is just one of the many things the newly-minted couple has in common.
 Despite retiring last year, Rodriguez is still involved with the Yankees, whereas Lopez, who prides herself as a Bronx native, wore a blue Yankees cap to express her support for the team.

 The 47-year-old actress/singer and the former Yankees superstar have been packing on the PDA on a regular basis since the news broke that they’ve been dating.
 Last Thursday night, Jennifer looked stunning in a white mini-dress as she stepped out for a romantic dinner date with A-Rod in Miami.
 Rodriguez looked sharp wearing white pants and a navy blue sweater.
-The new couple were seen leaving the Casa Tua restaurant together.
+The new couple was seen leaving the Casa Tua restaurant together.

-Prior to their hot date in Miami, Jennifer Lopez and Alex Rodriguez were spotted on Sunday outside the beach side gym at Bakers Bay Gold & Ocean Club during their Bahamas trip.
+Prior to their hot date in Miami, Jennifer Lopez and Alex Rodriguez were spotted on Sunday outside the beach-side gym at Bakers Bay Gold & Ocean Club during their Bahamas trip.
 J-Lo’s incredible abs were on full display as she rocked a green top and green-and-black workout leggings.

 During their weekend trip at the luxury resort, Lopez and Rodriguez were photographed getting cozy on a powerboat at the Harbor View Marina.
 They were also seen sitting next to each other at a private seafront villa just before Jennifer took a photo with Alex, which she shared on Instagram stories.
 The photo, however, has been deleted.

-A source said Lopez flew to Miami with her 9-year-old twins, Emme and Max, and dropped them off to Florida so they can stay with their father, Marc Anthony.
+A source said Lopez flew to Miami with her 9-year-old twins, Emme and Max, and dropped them off in Florida so they can stay with their father, Marc Anthony.
 Before long J-Lo and A-Rod took their first trip to the Bahamas together.

 Jennifer Lopez and Alex Rodriguez work out together in Miami after Bahamas getaway — see the pics https://t.co/Jo76wJBAb7 pic.twitter.com/zSglY2ueof